-The Australia, New Zealand and Pacific Islands Plastics Pact (ANZPAC) is a collaborative solution that brings together key players behind a shared vision of a circular economy for plastic, where plastic never becomes waste or pollution.
+The Australian, New Zealand and Pacific Islands Plastics Pact (ANZPAC) is a collaborative solution that brings together key players behind a shared vision of a circular economy for plastic, where plastic never becomes waste or pollution.
 Together, through shared knowledge, investment and industry led innovation we will implement solutions tailored to remote and regional communities in the ANZPAC region.

 Members work together towards four ambitious and concrete Targets

 Eliminate unnecessary and problematic plastic packaging through redesign, innovation and alternative (reuse) delivery models.

 100% of plastic packaging to be reusable, recyclable or compostable by 2025.

 Increase plastic packaging collected and effectively recycled by at least 25% for each geography within the ANZPAC region.